 Conflicts are a part of daily life and oftentimes the people involved can resolve them on their own.
 Sometimes, though, it is helpful to have a neutral person facilitate a restorative conflict resolution process.
 This process helps ensure that everyone feels heard, respected, and safe, and that the process is fair and that the outcome meets everyone’s needs.

-If you are a student, parent, or staff member and would like help resolving a conflict, please contact Julie Schaffer at Juliesc@spokaneschools.org, or 509.354.7242.
+If you are a student, parent, or staff member and would like help resolving a conflict, please contact Erin Lipsker by email or at 509.354.7242.

 Frequently-offered trainings include: